Introduction

 Thread Safety

-- Engine - Reference counting is thread-safe.
-Concurrent access to the same instance is not synchronized.
+- Engine — Reference counting is thread-safe.
+Do not access the same engine instance concurrently.

-- Module - Reference counting is thread-safe.
-The underlying module data should not be accessed concurrently.
+- Module — Reference counting is thread-safe.
+The module data is read-only after compilation and safe to share.

 - Instance — Not thread-safe.
 Contains mutable execution state.

-For multi-threaded applications, create separate Store and Instance per thread.
-Engine and Module handles can be shared safely (retain/release is atomic).
+For multi-threaded applications, create a separate Store and Instance per thread.
+Sharing a compiled Module across threads is safe.

 WASI Support